carpentries-incubator/high-dimensional-stats-r/episodes/02-high-dimensional-regression.md

 The first coefficient in a linear model like this is the intercept, which measures the overall offset between age and methylation levels.
-It's not really interesting if this is zero or non-zero, since we don't really expect age and methylation level to have the same mean.
-We're more interested if there is a relationship between increasing age and methylation levels.
+It's not really interesting if this is zero or non-zero, since we probably don't care what the methylation level is when age is zero.
+In fact, this question doesn't even really make much sense!
+Instead, we're more interested if there is a relationship between increasing age and methylation levels.
 Therefore, we'll focus only on the second coefficient.